 Amazon Machine Images (AMI)

 Wazuh provides a pre-built Amazon Machine Image (AMI).
-An AMI is a pre-configured template that is ready to use for creating a virtual computing environment within the Amazon Elastic Compute Cloud (Amazon EC2).
-The latest Wazuh AMI packages together Amazon Linux 2 with the following central components for your Wazuh server:
+An AMI is a ready-to-use template for creating virtual computing environments in Amazon Elastic Compute Cloud (Amazon EC2).
+The latest Wazuh AMI includes Amazon Linux 2023 and the Wazuh central components.

 • Filebeat-OSS 7.10.2